helmstedt/digitalpost-utilities/README.md

 A note on security
 ==================

-Keep your cookie file (default filename is `post_borger_dk_cookies`) somewhere only you can access as the file can be used to access your Digital Post messages and possibly also other services with NemID/MitID authorization.
+Keep your cookie file (default filename is `post_borger_dk_cookies`) somewhere only you can access.
+The file can be used to access your Digital Post messages and possibly also other services with NemID/MitID authorization.

 Questions?
 ==========